 One trembles with awe and proceeds only hesitantly before adding any human commentary to such an ancient, God-breathed passage of scripture.
 In vv.
 6-11 we have the famous “Christ Hymn.”
 This ancient hymn may have originated with Paul, or could possibly have been circulating since the earliest days of the Jesus movement.
 What is most important for our purposes is how much rich biblical truth is packed into this theologically potent poetic refrain.

-As we suggested previously, the Christian life is much like the long, slow, grace-filled, Spirit-led process of partnering with God in the task of putting all the pieces of our personal lives back together like a jigsaw puzzle so that the finished product looks like Christ.
+As I suggested in a previous post, the Christian life is much like the long, slow, grace-filled, and Spirit-led process of partnering with God to put all the pieces of our lives back together like a jigsaw puzzle so that the finished product looks like picture of the box — Christ.
 The central goal of the Christian life is to be conformed to the image of Christ to the glory of God.

 Yet, what exactly does Christ look like?
 Once all the pieces of our lives are put back into their place — what does the image of Christ look like?